rayhaanbhikha/coding-challenge/README.md

 ### Docker installation
 To run this api service locally, you will need to have docker installed on your machine.

-Navigate to the applications directory and run the following command.
+Navigate to the app directory and run the following command.
 Ensure ports `8080` and `3000` are not being used as the containers will bind to these ports on your local machine.

 ```bash
 $ docker-compose up --build -d